Sundar-sys/SHIVI/README.md

 ## ✨ Features

-- **voice Chat** — Talk to Shivi in Hindi or English.
+- **Voice Chat** — Talk to Shivi in Hindi or English.
 Speech-to-text captures what you say, an LLM (via Hugging Face) generates a warm, context-aware reply, and text-to-speech speaks it back with automatic language detection.
 - **Relaxation Music** — Categorized tracks (Calming Beats, Ambient Sounds, Focus Music, Nature Sounds) with full playback controls and background/lock-screen audio support.
 - **Fun & Banter Zone** — Voice-based mini-games: Truth or Tongue Twister, Bilingual Trivia, and Rapid-Fire Mood Boosters, powered by a "Quiz Master" AI persona.
 - **Text fallback** — Toggle to typed input any time you don't want to use voice.